-The bill prohibits the department of revenue (department) from collecting a fee when an individual retakes a driving examination when the department does not administer the driving examination.
+The department is prohibited from collecting a fee for a driving examination if the department did not administer the driving examination.

-- One member who represents the executive director (executive director) of the department and who is the chair of the governing board;
+- One member who represents the executive director of the department and who is the chair of the governing board;

 - One member who has experience providing translation services or administering programs that assist individuals for whom English is not their native language;